CNname/android-app-development/README.md

 I tested the music playback on android emulator with mp3 files and with Asus tablet using flac files.
 Both worked.
 I left it so that it now seeks flac files.

+Both of the exercises are in the same project in different activities.